jamiegau/cinema-catcher-app/README.md

 sudo docker-compose up -d
 ```
 You can now type the IP address of the Catcher Server into a browser and continue with the setup of the software.
+If you reboot the server, the docker service should shutdown and restart the catcher docker containers automatically.

 # Setting up the Software